 I’m reminded of on apt analogy of compromise.
 A burglar breaks into a home and demands that the homeowner give him all of his money.
 The homeowner stubbornly refuses.
 The burglar then demands ninety percent of the owner’s money.
 The homeowner again will not comply.
 Now the burglar demands half of the owner’s money.
 Again he refuses to hand over a penny.
 “You just won’t compromise on anything will you?” the frustrated burglar says accusingly.

 How do you bargain with someone who wishes to endanger your family?
 How do you compromise with a person who seeks to subjugate you and nullify your God-given right to protect your life?
 In what manner should you negotiate with a group of people who seek to circumvent and make irrelevant the foundational document that has made the United States of America the greatest and most prosperous nation ever to grace this world?

-Paul Markel has been a firearms industry writer for twenty years and is the author of the new book “Student of the Gun; A beginner once, a student for life.”
+Paul Markel has been a firearms industry writer for thirty years and is the author of the book “Student of the Gun; A beginner once, a student for life.”
 Paul hosts and produces “Student of the Gun” a show dedicated to education, experience, and enjoyment of firearms.
-Episodes of SOTG can be viewed by simply going to www.studentofthegun.com and clicking the “play” icon.

 This article was originally published here in 2013.